awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 # Values That You Specify When You Create or Update a Distribution<a name="distribution-web-values-specify"></a>

 When you create a new distribution or update an existing distribution, you specify the following values\.
-For information about creating or updating a distribution by using the CloudFront console, see [Creating a Distribution](distribution-web-creating-console.md) or [Viewing and Updating Distributions](HowToUpdateDistribution.md)\.
+For information about creating or updating a distribution by using the CloudFront console, see [Creating a Distribution](distribution-web-creating-console.md) or [Updating a Distribution](HowToUpdateDistribution.md)\.

 **[Delivery Method](#DownloadDistValuesMethod)**